PIPERACILLIN AND TAZOBACTAM- piperacillin sodium and tazobactam sodium injection, powder, for solution

 Single-Dose Vials

-Reconstitute piperacillin and tazobactam for injection single-dose vials with a compatible reconstitution diluent from the list provided below.
+Reconstitute piperacillin and tazobactam for injection vials with a compatible reconstitution diluent from the list provided below.

 2.25 gram, 3.375 gram, and 4.5 gram piperacillin and tazobactam for injection should be reconstituted with 10 mL, 15 mL, and 20 mL, respectively.
 Swirl until dissolved.
 After reconstitution, the single-dose vials will have a concentration of 202.5 mg/mL (180 mg/mL of piperacillin and 22.5 mg/mL of tazobactam).